-- A FIRM (Flood Insurance Rate Map) is the official map that shows Special Flood Hazard Areas (SFHA) and the risk premium zones applicable to a community.
+- A FIRM (also referred to as a flood map) is the official map that shows Special Flood Hazard Areas (SFHA) and the risk premium zones applicable to a community.
 Risk zones indicated on FIRMs provide a basis for establishing flood insurance coverage premium rates offered through the National Flood Insurance Program (NFIP)

 - FIS reports provide background information on the analysis performed and more precise data on the flood elevations in a community

 - A FIRM Database is a collection of the digital data that are used in Geographic Information Systems (GIS) applications for creating new FIRMs.
 These datasets cover a county or a community

-In addition to preliminary data, Letter of Map Revision (LOMRs) in the public appeals period will also be made available for view on the FEMA Map Service Center (MSC) website, located under the community’s effective FIRM.
+In addition to preliminary data, Letter of Map Revision (LOMRs) in the public appeals period will also be made available for view on the FEMA Flood Map Service Center (MSC) website, located under the community’s effective FIRM.
 Prior to a LOMR becoming effective, stakeholders are provided a 90-day appeal period in which they can appeal information contained within the LOMR.